SUSE/sle2docker/README.md

 sle2docker list
 ```

-A templated rendered with user provided data can be printed by using the
+A template rendered with user provided data can be printed by using the
 following command:

 ```
 sle2docker show TEMPLATE
 ```

-## SUSE Customer Center integration
+### SUSE Customer Center integration

 By default sle2docker downloads all the required packages from SUSE
 Customer Center (SCC).
 Before the build starts sle2docker ask the user